Skip to Main Content

 You can use your renewal letter to quickly remind your members what their donations have helped you achieve, including:

-• Changes you’ve affected relative to your cause (be specific!).
+• Changes you’ve effected relative to your cause (be specific!)

 In addition to showing off all of the past year’s accomplishments, you can also use this section of your letter as a space to announce your organization’s upcoming goals.
 What will you be able to achieve as a result of this member’s renewal?